Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   ![Launch](https://github.com/user-attachments/assets/7713003d-0e46-45a3-aad4-ec2d21d5c446)

-:::danger Crashing During Game Launch
-Overwolf is incompatible and will cause a launch crash.
+:::danger Crashing or Freezing During Game Launch Overwolf is incompatible and will cause a launch crash.

 For other sources of crashes, refer to [Frequently Asked Questions](https://uraniumfever.net/docs/frequentlyaskedquestions) for troubleshooting steps before requesting support.